Alif-11/AutoRobotDays/devlog.md

 - Forgot to update last night so I'm updating now.
 - Tried to train Chen's ML model on my Macbook.
 Worked until I realized my Macbook might as well have been taking off into the sky with the noises it made and decided to try Google Colab
 - Turns out dropping 3 Gigs of images on Google Drive crashes it, so I had to zip it.
 Turns out unzipping 3 Gigs of images on Google Drive is a hassle, so I ran my gaming laptop all through the night of 8/12 to unzip the images.
 I am now almost done unzipping 44,000 images (41,000 have been unzipped)

+8/15/2023 16:08
+- Finished step 7 of the robot.
+I finished both wheel assemblies, mounting servos to the camera pan-tilt mechanism, as well as mounting the batteries and battery holder to the main frame of the robot.